jxieeducation/Product-Notes-2017/startups/GeneralServices.md

 	* vpn basically / securities
 * Idelic Tech
 	* allows safety managers and their teams to automate compliance processes, integrate all of their systems, and gain valuable insight and analytics on their drivers
+* AppZen
+	* audit expense reports to make sure that that expenses are not abusive

 ### Etc
 * AMOpportunities
 	* brings international medical trainees to the U.S. for short-term medical training
+* InVision
+	* design collaboration tool